anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 * [`confirm_history`]
 * [`reject_history`]

-Both messages act as acknowledgements for the `history` command and contain the `identifier` key.
+Both messages act as acknowledgments for the `history` command and contain the `identifier` key.
 The `confirm_history` message is sent to the client to indicate that the requested historical messages for the channel have been successfully sent to the client.
 The `reject_history` indicates that the server failed to retrieve the requested messages and no historical message have been sent (the client must implement a fallback mechanism to restore the consistency).

 ### Incoming messages extensions